Scattered Site Public Housing Residents

 Do you need to place a work order?
-Contact the Operations Specialist in Property Management at 651-675-4506 to submit a work order request or use the link below to submit your request online.
+Contact the CDA at 651-675-4506 or use the link below to submit your request online.

-Your work order will be submitted to the Property Management Department and a Maintenance Technician will be out to address the problem.
+Your work order will be assigned to a Maintenance Technician to complete.

 - Before 8 a.m.
 Monday – Friday

 - Holidays (observed)

 The Public Housing Program Resident Housing Handbook is a resource for referencing rules, safety tips and information about community resources.

 Public Housing Program Resident Handbook

 Rent is due the 1st of the month.
 Residents have until the 5th of the month to submit their rent payment before they will receive late fees.

 - Personal check

 Include the stub or bottom portion of the rent statement that you receive in the mail with your rent payment each month.
 This will ensure that your payment is applied to the correct unit.